MapleKarine/maple-ipa/README.md

-# Maple SAMPA
+# Maple IPA

-Like X-SAMPA, but by Maple!
-I really need a better name for this.
+This is an ASCII based notation for IPA, similar to SAMPA.

-The idea for MapleSAMPA is to be more mnemonic than X-SAMPA and have more regularity in symbols.
+The idea for Maple IPA is to be more mnemonic than X-SAMPA and have more regularity in symbols.
 Some symbols have more than one way to be written, as shortcuts, or because of the availability with digital keyboards.

 ## Consonants